25 Developmental Activities for a 6-Month-Old Baby

 What does a 6-month-old Baby like to play with?

 A baby at 6 months of age is very fun as they are more alert, active, and interactive with the world around them.
-This is the perfect time to introduce simple sensorial activities that meet your baby’s development.
+This is the perfect time to introduce simple sensorial activities that meet your baby’s developmental needs.
 Your baby is taking in impressions effortlessly at this time, so we want to offer them countless opportunities to explore the world around them!
 You may have heard the term “Montessori”.
 While I won’t get into all the details of that right now, I will share that Dr. Maria Montessori referred to this age as having an Absorbent Mind.
 Meaning your baby’s brain is like a sponge soaking up everything around them!
-Sounds, sights, objects, language, order and so much more!
+Sounds, sights, objects, language, order, and so much more!
 Keep reading to get some great ideas on developmental activities for your 6-month-old baby!

 Is Sensory Play with a 6-month-old Baby a good activity?